hartwigmedical/actin/algo/README.md

 *Where <atcLevel> is a level defined above in 3] and <category> is X OR a member of the set of ATC codes derived from X using the table below in 5]
-**Where <atcLevel> is a level defined above in 3] and <category> is equal to "L01", "L02", "L04" OR a member of the set of ATC codes derived from "Gonadorelin" using the table below in 5]
+**Where <atcLevel> is a level defined above in 3] and <category> is equal to "L01", "L02", "L04" OR a member of the set of ATC codes derived from "Gonadotropin agonists" or "Gonadotropin antagonists" using the table below in 5]
 ***Categories are mapped to corresponding Treatment 'Categories' and 'Types'

 5] Cancer therapy list (with corresponding ATC level codes between brackets): <br>
 Chemotherapy ("L01XA", "L01BC", "L01CD" or "L01A") <br>
 Endocrine therapy ("L02") <br>
-Gonadorelin ("H01CC", "H01CA", "G03XA" or "L02AE") <br>
+Gonadotropin agonists + Gonadotropin antagonists ("H01CC", "H01CA", "G03XA" or "L02AE") <br>
 Hypomethylating agents ("L01BC07" (Azacitidine) or "L01BC08" (Decitabine)) <br>
 Immunotherapy ("L01FF" or "L01FX04" (Ipilimumab)) <br>
 Monoclonal antibodies and antibody drug conjugates ("L01F") <br>